AuspicesAI/ScytheEx-Hackathon/README.md

    - Install Python and required dependencies from `requirements.txt`.

 2. **Configure and Run**:
-   - Modify `config.toml` to suit your network configuration.
    - Run `setup_windows.bat` to configure and start ScytheEx as a service using NSSM.

 ![image](https://github.com/AuspicesAI/ScytheEx/assets/75253629/cddd869a-1080-45d9-8668-dc05b0d41ea6)